como-instalar-phpmyadmin-en-raspberry-pi

 How to install PHPMyAdmin on Raspberry Pi

-PHPMyAdmin is a popular free tool for simple management of MySQL/MariaDB databases through a Web interface.
+PHPMyAdmin is a popular free tool for easy management of MySQL/MariaDB databases through a web interface.

 Installing PHPMyAdmin on Raspberry Pi is very simple.
-Before, we must have installed a Web server like Apache with PHP and a database like MariaDB.
+First, you should have a web server like Apache with PHP and a database like MariaDB installed.

-To install PHPMyAdmin from a command line we do,
+To install PHPMyAdmin from a command console, we do:

 We will be asked a series of questions to configure PHPMyAdmin.
 First, we select apache2 as the server by pressing SPACE and then ENTER.

-Next, we will be asked for the ‘root’ password for the database, and a password to access PHPMyAdmin.
+Next, we will be asked for the password for the database ‘root’, and a password to access PHPMyAdmin.

 sudo mariadb -u root -p

-And we use the following command to create a user ‘username’ with password ‘password’ (replace with the data you want).
+And we use the following command to create a user ‘username’ with password ‘password’ (replace with your desired data).

 GRANT ALL PRIVILEGES ON .
 TO ‘username’@‘localhost’ IDENTIFIED BY ‘password’;